Thirdy Ravena: Early life

 Ravena was born on December 17, 1996, in Iloilo City, Philippines.
 He is the son of Bong Ravena, who played for the UE Red Warriors and was the 1992 PBA Rookie of the year and Mozzy Crisologo-Ravena, a retired volleyball player who used to play for the UST Golden Tigresses and the Philippines women's national volleyball team.
-He is also the younger brother of Kiefer Ravena, who is currently playing for the Yokohama B-Corsairs in Japan's B.League, and the older brother of Dani Ravena, who played for the Ateneo Lady Eagles. and in the Premier Volleyball League.
+He is also the younger brother of Kiefer Ravena, who is a basketball player for the Ryukyu Golden Kings in Japan's B.League, and the older brother of Dani Ravena, who played for the Ateneo Lady Eagles. and in the Premier Volleyball League.

 Collegiate career

 UAAP Season 77 (2014)

 Ravena's rookie season was in 2014 alongside his brother Kiefer Ravena.
 There was a lot of hype surrounding Thirdy's rookie season as he was considered the future of the league.
 Unfortunately, Thirdy had one of the worst seasons of his up and coming college career, as he only averaged 1.4 points and 1.6 rebounds in seven minutes per game.